 We partner with dozens of cultural organizations yearly.
-We are a Founding Member of the Museum of African American History and Culture in Washington, D.C., Global Sponsor of the Chicago Symphony Orchestra and serve as the main sponsor of approximately ten museum exhibitions a year.
+We are a Founding Member of the Museum of African American History and Culture in Washington, D.C., International Tour Sponsor of the Chicago Symphony Orchestra and serve as the main sponsor of approximately ten museum exhibitions a year.

 The Chicago Symphony Orchestra

-Founded in 1891, the Chicago Symphony Orchestra (CSO), which celebrates its 125th season in the 2015/16 season, is widely regarded as one of the world's greatest orchestras.
-Bank of America has partnered with the CSO for more than a decade, becoming the Global Sponsor in the historic 2010/11 season, when Maestro Riccardo Muti began his tenure as music director.
-Muti's dedication to bringing live symphonic music, performed at the highest artistic level, to the broadest possible audience has served as the cornerstone of the CSO’s mission.
+Founded in 1891, The Chicago Symphony Orchestra (CSO), is widely regarded as one of the world’s greatest orchestras.
+Bank of America has partnered with the CSO for more than a decade, becoming Global Sponsor in the historic 2010/11 season when Maestro Riccardo Muti began his tenure as Music Director, and continuing through the Orchestra’s landmark 125th-anniversary season in 2015/16.
+Muti’s dedication to bringing live symphonic music of the highest artistic caliber to the broadest possible audience has served as the cornerstone of the CSO’s mission.